Extreme Low Resolution Activity Recognition with Confident Spatial-Temporal Attention Transfer: The Method

 \subsection{Attention Acquisition}

-The premise of attention transfer is to obtain the attention of the network at first.
-Attention is obtained from two aspects, spatial dimension and temporal dimension.
-Spatial attention refers to the spatial area from which the model classifies the action, might contain the human and corresponding paraphernalia, such as golf club or soccer.
-Attention in the temporal dimension refers to the keyframes containing important action feature in the whole videos.
+The premise of the transferring is to obtain the attention of the network at first.
+Attention is considered from two aspects: spatial dimension and temporal dimension, as shown in Fig.~\ref{fig:AA}.
+Spatial attention refers to the spatial area from which the model classifies the action, might contain the human and corresponding paraphernalia, such as golf club or soccer, while temporal attention means the keyframes containing important action features in the whole videos.

-Our method are based on the assumption, which is the numerical value of the output represents the degree of attention of the network.
-The weights in the network and the output of each layer ultimately lead to the final result.
+The proposed method is based on an assumption that the numerical value of the output holds the clues about the model attention and would influence the final classification.
+In this assumption, the output of middle layers contains the related information, and we want to decode that with our method, which is described as follows.